shihabdider/nextflow.r/README.md

 run <- Run$new(pipeline_path, run_path, name = "test")
 # set the starting step to sv_calling (default is alignment)
-run$tool_parameters[run$tool_parameters$parameter == "step", value := "sv_calling"]
+run$tool_parameters$input_output_options$step$value = "sv_calling"
 # set profile to docker (default is NA)
 run$nextflow_parameters[run$nextflow_parameters$parameter_name == "-profile", value := "docker"]
 ```
 #### get_logs()
 retrieves paths to logs for the run

-Inputs: None, it should be able to run via its attributes
+Inputs:

+    - fields: a vector of field names to retrieve from logs (`c('name', 'workdir', 'status')` by default)
+    - list_all_fields: a boolean; if set returns all field names

+Outputs: data.table containing log data (columns correspond to fields)

+#### get_results()
+retrieves paths to output files for the run

+Inputs: None
-Outputs: data.table containing paths to all log files and output files
+Outputs: data.table containing paths to all output files for all tools (columns are: sample, tool, filename, path)

-#### check_status()
-reports the current output

-Inputs: None, it should be able to run via its attributes
-Outputs: prints the contents of the bg monitor file

 #### clean()
 clean up work directory

-Inputs: `nextflow clean` cli parameters (as string?)
-Outputs: Void, executes the run

-### Attributes:
-    - nextflow_parameters: data.table containing all parameters specific to
-      nextflow
-    - tool_parameters: data.table with parameters for each tool in the run
-    - name: name of the run
+Inputs: None
+Outputs: Void, runs `nextflow clean` to remove cached files